MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy is used to manage access to the Outlook menu from Google Chrome.
+  This policy is used to manage access to the Outlook menu from Microsoft Edge.

 If you enable or don't configure this policy, users can access the Outlook menu.
 If you disable this policy, users can't access the Outlook menu.